 If you don’t want to rely on the bus, you can opt to drive to Mdina and Rabat, as well.
 Many people find that renting a car in Malta gives them a bit more flexibility and can be a good option if you’re short on time and you don’t mind dealing with the crazy Maltese traffic.

 If you want to hire a car, we recommend using RentalCars.com in order to find great deals available from many different companies.
-We also suggest taking out a third-party excess insurance policy with iCarHireInsurance in order to save money and give you peace of mind should anything happen to your vehicle.
+It can also be a good idea to take out a third-party excess insurance policy with iCarHireInsurance in order to save money and give you peace of mind should anything happen to your vehicle.

 Mdina and Rabat are located close to the centre of the island, so it shouldn’t take more than about 30-40 minutes to drive to the cities from anywhere on Malta.